jaspector

 Contact POA for current available windows

-Typical inspection sequence: Footing, location survey, concrete slab, under-slab plumbing, rough-in electrical, rough-in plumbing, rough-in HVAC, framing, zero-clearance fireplace (if applicable), and final inspection
+Typical sequence: Footing, location survey, concrete slab, under-slab plumbing, rough-in electrical, rough-in plumbing, rough-in HVAC, framing, zero-clearance fireplace (if applicable), and final inspection

-Do I need a building permit in Hot Springs Village (Saline County Portion), AR?
+01 Do I need a building permit in Hot Springs Village (Saline County Portion), AR?

 Required for: new home construction, room additions, decks, docks, sprinkler systems, enclosing a garage, replacing a water heater or HVAC system, and a wide range of other residential and commercial projects.
 Use the CitizenServe portal's permit checker for project-specific guidance.

-How much does a building permit cost in Hot Springs Village (Saline County Portion), AR?
+02 How much does a building permit cost in Hot Springs Village (Saline County Portion), AR?

+Building permit fees in Hot Springs Village (Saline County Portion), AR are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No charge for standard residential construction.
 Fees are calculated as: Generally included in POA assessments / no separate per-permit charge for standard residential projects; commercial projects and specialty permits may have separate fees -- confirm with the POA.
 Plan check fee: Not separately published; included in permit service.

-How do I apply for a building permit in Hot Springs Village (Saline County Portion), AR?
+03 How do I apply for a building permit in Hot Springs Village (Saline County Portion), AR?

-1. Create an account on the CitizenServe portal at the URL above.
+To apply for a building permit in Hot Springs Village (Saline County Portion), AR, follow these steps: 1.
+Create an account on the CitizenServe portal at the URL above.
 2. Use the permit necessity checker in the portal to confirm whether your project requires a permit.
 3. Submit the permit application through the portal, uploading required plans and documents.
 4. The POA reviews plans and issues the permit once approved.
 5. Commence construction.
 6. Schedule required inspections through the portal at each phase (footing, location, slab, rough-in plumbing, rough-in electrical, rough-in HVAC, framing, fireplace, final).
 7. Pass final inspection to receive Certificate of Occupancy.

-How do I schedule a building inspection in Hot Springs Village (Saline County Portion), AR?
+04 How do I schedule a building inspection in Hot Springs Village (Saline County Portion), AR?

-Other cities in Saline County
+Other jurisdictions in Saline County.

-View all Saline County jurisdictions →
+All Saline County jurisdictions →